dropyourcoffee/blog/_posts/2017-11-24- My Personal Project!! - Zikto Lab.markdown

 Wearable devices with specialised purposes such as [walking posture detection](http://www.sportswearable.net/zikto-walk-is-an-activity-and-a-walking-posture-wearable/) or [recognising repetitive fitness exercise](https://www.youtube.com/watch?v=zpa4rVGlO68) are good examples.

-In order to develop such motion recognition algorithms, data-sampling is a must, however there is no elegant environment available for public use.
+In order to develop such motion recognition algorithms, relevant data-sampling is a must, however there is no elegant solution available in public for many algorithm researchers in organization without any internal development man-force.
+(Zikto has actually received few love calls from universities and research groups for collaboration).
-The goal of this project is to build a web-based console platform that can communicate objects that supports BLE(Bluetooth Low Energy, or Bluetooth 4.0) to extract or analyse collected motional (inertial/angular speed) data sampled by accelerometer and gyroscrope, to let researcher(s) in interest be able to focus on research with few or no efforts on concerning data-sampling environments.
+The goal of this project is to build a web-based console platform that can communicate objects that supports BLE(Bluetooth Low Energy, or Bluetooth 4.0) to extract or analyse motional (inertial/angular speed) data collected by accelerometer and gyroscrope, to let researchers in interest be able to focus on research with few or no efforts on concerning data-sampling environments.

 ### Project Overview